AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 ### General preferences

 General preferences apply to your Customer Journey Analytics experience in the browser.
-For information about how to access these preferences, see [Update preferences](#update-preferences).
+For information about how to access these preferences, see [Edit preferences](#edit-preferences).

 | Preference | Options |
 | --- | --- |